Skip to Main Content

 This guide is designed to support students in CSHD/AAST/LST 62: Childhood Across Culture with Professor Klimstra.

-What do I need to find?
+What do I need to find for Part 1A?

-Academic Sources
+Scholarly Sources

-What is an academic source?
+What is a scholarly source?

 Journal Articles